-If you don’t know already, a university reading list is a list of books, journals and other sources which your tutors have recommended you read, and believe will help improve your knowledge on your course, and the topics within it.
+If you don’t know already, a university reading list is a list of books, journals and other sources that your tutors have recommended you read, as they will help to improve your knowledge on your course, and the topics within it.

 Reading lists will normally appear within your module guide, but may also come as a separate document.
 You will also usually be able to access this online too!

 When you need to begin your research for an essay or assignment, it can be quite daunting, and what I struggled with the most is where to begin.
 The library has such a vast collection of books, however knowing exactly where to begin can be a struggle, especially when you’re new to the library and university.

 The reading list should become your holy grail.
 It includes all the books your tutors think will be useful, and they usually are!